Nepali climber alive after six days missing on Everest

 - Jun 04, 2026

-KATHMANDU, Nepal: A Nepali climbing guide who went missing on Mount Everest for six days and was feared dead has been found alive after crawling back to Base Camp, officials told AFP on Thursday.
+A Nepali climbing guide who went missing on Mount Everest for six days and was believed dead has been found alive after crawling alone almost to Base Camp, officials told AFP on Thursday.

+His wife had even begun to offer last rite prayers for his soul, she told AFP at the hospital in the capital Kathmandu, where he is recovering from “some frostbite” but is conscious.

-The experienced Hillary Dawa Sherpa vanished on the upper reaches of the world’s highest mountain early on May 30.
+Mountaineer Dawa Sherpa — who is in his 50s, and is better known as “Hillary”, like famed climber Edmund Hillary — vanished on the upper reaches of the world’s highest mountain in bitter conditions, early on May 30.

 He was found on Thursday morning close to Base Camp by the Sagarmatha Pollution Control Committee (SPCC), a Nepali team that helps set routes on Everest and clean up waste left behind.

-“He was crawling down,” Pemba Sherpa of 8K Expeditions, which was overseeing search and rescue efforts, told AFP.
+“He was found by a team of SPCC this morning close to the base camp — he was crawling down,” Pemba Sherpa of 8K Expeditions, which was overseeing search and rescue efforts, told AFP.

-“A helicopter has been sent to bring him to a hospital in Kathmandu.”
+A helicopter flew him to Kathmandu, where an AFP team saw him carried out on a stretcher.

+“He is awake and undergoing treatment,” Nishant Dhakal, a doctor in the intensive care unit of Kathmandu’s HAMS Hospital, said.

-He called Sherpa an “absolute gentle giant of a man and a true ‘tiger of the mountains'”, in a post that assumed the worst.
+He called him an “absolute gentle giant of a man and a true ‘tiger of the mountains'”, in a post that assumed the worst.

-Thrall described how on May 30 he had begun to descend from Camp Four — at around 7,950m — and just below the low-oxygen “death zone”.
+Thrall described how on May 30 he had begun to descend from Camp Four — at around 7,950m, just below the low-oxygen “death zone”.

 “He sat down for a rest with his backpack, these guys carry huge loads,” he said.